nschlemm/django-themeswitch/examples/simple_example/README.md

 # Simple Example

-A very basic django app that includes _django-themeswitch_ and shows how to switch between bootswatch themes.
+A very basic django app that includes _django-themeswitch_ and shows how to switch between local themes.